avivbh1/python_interpreter/README.md

 ### Executing program

-Simpy start the main file with double click on _my_python.exe_ in the Debug file and start write in python
+Simpy start the program with double click on _my_python.exe_ in the Debug directory and start write in python

 ## Help

-my python interpreter has a very precise exception handler and it will help you fix your code line when you have a mistake
+my python interpreter has a very precise exceptions handler and it will help you fix your code line when you have a mistake

 ## Authors